GDPR

 https://support.google.com/analytics/answer/6004245

-How can you control and opt-out of cookies?
+How can you control and disable cookies?

 Google Chrome: